 Working Barrier-Free's backstage crew is a fast-paced, high-energy volunteer experience.
 Backstage crew members help to move sets on and off stage, open and close the curtain, assist actors with their props, and any other show related needs.

-Bringing our disability programming to life is a team-effort.
+Bringing our inclusive programming to life is a team-effort.
 Barrier-Free volunteers are the unsung heroes of our organization ensuring we have hands and help to make our programs successful and fun.

 Volunteering is the most flexible for your schedule.